Tom and Mary Bierbaum: Legion of Super-Heroes: "Five Years Later"

-The team created Devlin O'Ryan and Kono for the Legion.

 After Giffen's departure, the Bierbaums continued on the title for another year, overseeing the return of several classic characters, until leaving for Legionnaires (a spin-off title) after Legion issue #50 (November 1993).
 They wrote Legionnaires for its first 15 issues, until 1994.

 The Bierbaums and Giffen also worked together on DC's short-lived offbeat title The Heckler in 1992–1993.

 Image and other publishers

-After their DC work, the Bierbaums went on to write various titles for Image Comics, including Supreme, SuperPatriot, and Youngblood: Strikefile, as well as Xena: Warrior Princess and Jurassic Park for Topps Comics.
-Most recently, they worked on Wonderlanders for Oktomica and StormQuest for Caliber Comics.
+After their DC work, the Bierbaums went on to write various titles for Image Comics, including Supreme, SuperPatriot, Star, and Youngblood: Strikefile, as well as Xena: Warrior Princess and Jurassic Park for Topps Comics, Wonderlanders for Oktomica, and StormQuest for Caliber Comics.

 Personal life

-Never full-time comics writers, the couple live in Erie, Pennsylvania, with their two children.
+The Bierbaums live in Erie, Pennsylvania, with their two children.
 Mary retired from being a nurse in 1991; Tom used to freelance for Variety before becoming a staffer at the short-lived entertainment/business website Inside.com.
 In 2001, he began work at NBC as a ratings analyst.